ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ### RESTful/Synchronous:

 #### Upload Controller Service:
-- `GET /contexts`: Retrieve all `UploadContexts`
-  - Requires ViewUploadContextWorkOrder WOT
-  - Returns all contexts
 - `POST /contexts`: Create a new `UploadContext`
-  - Requires CreateUploadWorkOrder WOT and only allowed for Data Stewards via the UOS.
+  - Requires `CreateUploadWorkOrder` WOT and only allowed for Data Stewards via the UOS.
+  - Returns the `context_id` of the newly created `UploadContext`
 - `GET /contexts/{context_id}`: Retrieve an `UploadContext` by ID
-  - Requires ViewUploadContextWorkOrder WOT issued by UOS
+  - Requires `ViewUploadContextWorkOrder` WOT issued by UOS
-  - Data Stewards can see all `UploadContexts`, while users can only see ones they have an active claim for.
   - Path arg and token must agree on context ID
 - `PATCH /contexts/{context_id}`: Update the state of an `UploadContext`
   - Currently only available to Data Stewards, as only they can obtain the required token.